-In addition, the COVID-19 pandemic and seasonal respiratory conditions like influenza may affect the enrollment of our ongoing and planned clinical trials.
-For example, we have experienced delays enrolling our pivotal Phase 2/3 clinical trial in part due to staff shortages and other challenges that have arisen in the wake of the COVID-19 pandemic.
+In addition, COVID-19 and seasonal respiratory conditions like influenza may affect the enrollment of our ongoing and planned clinical trials.
+For example, we have experienced delays enrolling our pivotal Phase 2/3 clinical trial in part due to staff shortages and other challenges that arose during the COVID-19 pandemic.
 We truncated the sixth cohort of our Phase 1b dose-ranging study of epetraborole in Australia after a rise in COVID-19 cases in Australia resulted in recruitment challenges.
-Clinical trial activities, including patient enrollment and data collection, are dependent upon global clinical trial sites which have been and continue to be adversely affected by the COVID-19 pandemic.
-Patients may be unwilling to enroll in clinical trials due to fear of contracting COVID-19.
-In addition, after enrollment in our trials, patients may drop out of our trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, due to site-related restrictions or patient quarantines after COVID-19 exposures or infections.
+Clinical trial activities, including patient enrollment and data collection, are dependent upon global clinical trial sites which are adversely affected by pandemics.
+Patients may be unwilling to enroll in clinical trials due to fear of contracting infections.
+In addition, after enrollment in our trials, patients may drop out of our trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, due to site-related restrictions, exposures or infections.
 Clinical-trial sites may experience staff shortage and personnel at clinical-trial sites may have less time to work on our trials if COVID-19 or other seasonal respiratory conditions (e.g., flu or RSV) force hospitals to prioritize resources.
-If patients are unable to follow the trial protocols or if our trial results are otherwise disputed due to the effects of the COVID-19 pandemic or other respiratory conditions or actions taken to mitigate spread, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for our product development.
+If patients are unable to follow the trial protocols or if our trial results are otherwise disputed due to the effects of COVID-19 or other respiratory conditions or actions taken to mitigate spread, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for our product development.